Ohtani, Rendon rally Angels past Nationals 5-4 in 9th

 AP Sports Writer

-“What’s so fun about this team and this offense is that we can ignite at anytime,” Rendon said.
-“We’ve had some games where we’ve ignited early and our pitching shuts them down the rest of the game, and we’ve had games where we’ve been shutout as hitters through eight innings on and then we come in and win it.”

 The Angels trailed 4-2 going into the ninth.
 Luis Rengifo drew a walk with one out and advanced to third on Taylor Ward’s hit.
-Mike Trout struck out, then Ohtani drove a slider by Tanner Rainey (0-1) off the wall in center to tie it.

-The reigning AL MVP had been 1 for 11 during the weekend series before that at-bat.
+Mike Trout struck out, then Ohtani lined a two-run double to center off Tanner Rainey (0-1).
+The reigning AL MVP had been 1 for 11 against Washington during the weekend series.

-Rendon then lined a single to center and Ohtani slid to avoid Victor Robles’ throw home.
+Rendon then lined a single to center and Ohtani slid to avoid Victor Robles’ throw home to give the Halos the weekend series.

-“I had a good start.
-By the way that ball landed, I was going to be able to score easily,” Ohtani said through an interpreter.

-Jack Mayfield also drove in two runs and Jaime Barria (1-0) got the win for the Angels, who had their second walk-off win this season.

-“They pitched us well, we had been in a little bit of an offensive funk.
-But we have been good late,” Los Angeles manager Joe Maddon said.
-“We did a lot of good things but our team offensively is capable of more.”

-All 11 of the Nationals’ hits were singles, including three by César Hernández.
+All 11 of the Nationals’ hits were singles.
 It is the first time since 2004, when they were the Montreal Expos, that they have had at least 11 hits with none going for extra bases.

 Los Angeles starter Patrick Sandoval gave up three runs on seven hits with five strikeouts in 5 2/3 innings.

 Washington opened the scoring in the third.
-With the bases loaded, Riley Adams scored on a slow grounder by Juan Soto up the middle that had a chance for a single, but Angels shortstop Andrew Velazquez made a diving stop and made a throw behind his back to get Hernández out at second.
+Riley Adams drew a walk, and hits by Escobar and Hernández loaded the bases with one out.
+Riley scored on a slow grounder by Juan Soto up the middle that had a chance for a single, but Angels shortstop Andrew Velazquez made a diving stop and made a throw behind his back to get Hernández out at second.

-The Nationals extended their lead to 3-0 in the sixth on a sacrifice fly by Lane Thomas’ and an RBI base hit by Alcides Escobar.
+The Nationals extended their lead to 3-0 in the sixth when Lane Thomas’ sacrifice fly brought home Nelson Cruz and Escobar’s base hit up the middle drove in Maikel Franco.

+The Angels responded with two runs in the home half.
+Jared Walsh led off with a single and Max Stassi drew a walk.
+The runners advanced on Brandon Marsh’s sacrifice bunt before Mayfield came on as a pinch-hitter and laced a one-out single to right to score both.

 The Nationals tacked on a run in the seventh on an RBI single by Josh Bell before the Angels rallied.